rust-lang/rust/active/0000-traits.md

 Since trait resolution is not fully decidable, it is possible to concoct scenarios in which coherence can neither confirm nor deny the possibility that two impls are overlapping.
+One way for this to happen is when there are two traits which the user knows are mutually exclusive; mutual exclusion is not currently expressible in the type system \[[7](#7)\] however, and hence the coherence check will report errors.
+For example:

+    trait Even { } // Naturally can't be Even and Odd at once! trait Odd { }
+    impl<T:Even> Foo for T { }
+    impl<T:Odd> Foo for T { }

-I know of no examples that do not involve infinite recursion between impls.
+Another possible scenario is infinite recursion between impls.
 For example, in the following scenario, the coherence checked would be unable to decide if the following impls overlap:

     impl<A:Foo> Bar for A { ... }
     impl<A:Bar> Foo for A { ... }